 Students tell us that an exam simulator is what makes them feel ready for their test day.
 It’s so important to build practice tests and quizzes into your study schedule because they help you practice exam techniques and get ready for the real thing.
 Put your education into practice and test yourself!

-Get a PMI-ACP exam simulator and put regular tests on your study schedule.
+Now you know you meet the criteria, it’s time to start thinking about how to advance your studies.
+Your starting point is the PMI-ACP exam content outline (ECO).
+This is the full summary of what topics are in the exam and it’s a really useful guide to structure your learning plans.
 The results from your practice tests will help you identify areas where you need to spend more time revising the key concepts.
 You’ll also get a feel for what it is like to spend 3 hours in front of a computer answering questions!

 It’s always helpful to see how other people approached their studies so you can test out different strategies or try things you haven’t yet thought about.
 Check out our agile lessons learned forum which is where past students share their experiences of studying for and passing the test.